ronroeandassociates/simple_shell/README.md

 - [x] Handle the PATH
 - [x] Implement the exit built-in, that exits the shell
 - [x] Implement the env built-in, that prints the current environment
-- [x] blog post describing step by step what happens when you type ls -l *.c and hit Enter in a shell
+- [x] blog post describing step by step what happens when you type ls -l *.c and hit Enter in a sheLL